EvanTenenbaum/ERP/BREADCRUMBS.md

 ### Directory Structure

-The project uses standard Next.js App Router directory structure without route groups.
+The project uses standard Next.js App Router directory structure.
 The `app/dashboard` directory contains all the main application modules, and the URL paths include "dashboard" in them (e.g., `/dashboard/inventory`).

+**FIXED**: Previously, there were duplicate dashboard directories ('dashboard' and '{dashboard}') causing routing issues.
+This has been resolved by consolidating into a single dashboard directory.

 ### Navigation Implementation